wayn-r/lovelace-lcars-card/flattened_codebase.md

   }

   /**
-   * Apply a transform to an element
+   * Apply a transform to an element using timeline-based animation for proper reversal */ private _applyTransform(
-   */
-  private _applyTransform(
     elementId: string,